gradle/gradle/design-docs/configure-on-demand.md

 ## Parallel execution mode implies configure on demand

 - configure on demand with configuration decoupling is to eventually become the default Gradle model.
+- rename 'configure on demand' to something that reflects that this will be the new Gradle configuration model.

+## Allow project dependencies in build script classpath

+This is a replacement for the `buildSrc` project.
+When in configure-on-demand mode, allow project dependencies to appear in the classpath of a build script.
+The target project must be configured and the target configuration built before the referring project can be configured.

+One situation that will not be supported at this story is where the root project build script has a dependency on a subproject *and* the root project injects some configuration into that project.
+This is not possible with `buildSrc`, either.
+A later story will add support for decoupling the configuration injection from the root project so that this will be possible.

+### Coverage

+- Root project has a dependency on a build project.
+- A build project has a dependency on another project.

+## Configure target project when project dependency is resolved

+This is to fix common ordering issues where a dependency is resolved at configuration time.
+This should happen for both the legacy and new configuration models.

+## Coverage

+- Project A depends on project B, which depends on some external dependency.
+    - Verify that when the configuration is resolved in project A's build script, project B and the external dependency are present.

 ## Build author injects configuration into projects without direct coupling between projects